After a somewhat nerve-wracking introduction to Belize, I approached the rest of our time in the country with nothing but positivity.

 And now, a pronunciation lesson: Xunantunich is pronounced shoo-nan-too-nitch.

-It means “stone woman” in the Maya language, because the ruins are supposedly haunted.
-And I am glad I only discovered this just now while researching for my post.
+It means “stone woman” in the Mayan language, because the ruins are supposedly haunted.
+And I am glad I only discovered this just now while researching for this post.
 Back in the 1800s, people started spotting a woman dressed entirely in white with bright red eyes.
 She would appear in front of El Castillo — the main pyramid at the complex — climb the stone stairs and then disappear into a stone wall.
+No thank you!

 Despite the complicated name, making the trip out to Xunantunich from San Ignacio required little brain power.

-From the bus stop, you’ll board a hand-crank ferry from the 50s that takes you across the vibrant green river whenever the operator feels like doing so, and we handed him a small tip for our 30 second ride.
+From the bus stop, you’ll board a hand-crank ferry from the 50s that takes you across the bright green river whenever the operator feels like doing so.
+We handed him a small tip for our 30 second ride.

-Dave and I were the only people to both get off the bus and board the ferry, and I was instantly struck by a sense of isolation.
+My boyfriend, Dave, and I were the only people to both get off the bus and board the ferry, so I was instantly struck by a sense of isolation.
 Once we reached the other side of the river, we were surrounded by trees and countryside, and aside from the paved road leading up to the ruins, few signs of civilisation.
 The only sounds were the trickling of the river and the buzz of crickets.

-I looked ahead, knowing we had a mile-long hike uphill ahead of us, and started walking.
+I looked ahead, knowing we had a mile-long hike uphill ahead of us, then started walking.

 I’d read online that cars and pickup trucks often make the ride across the river and up to the ruins, and that you could most likely flag them down for a lift when they passed, but nobody else seemed to be visiting Xunantunich today.
 I walked in silence up to the ruins, feeling as though we were the only people for miles around.